 Since the warning letter, the relationship between the administration and 23andMe has been more amicable.
 CEO, Anne Wojicki, has made more appearances in Washington to clarify what kind of data the Food and Drug Administration wants from 23andMe.
 In fact, some analysts feel that the FDA’s crackdown wasn’t done out of suspicion or fear of 23andMe’s products, but more out of miscommunication and a lack of clarity in this new regulatory field where the standards are not yet defined.
 23andMe began negotiations with the agency in 2009.
 Since then it had 14 meetings with the FDA, exchanged hundreds of emails, and submitted a 510(k) for seven of its health reports back in 2012.
 After some more back-and-forth with the agency, the company suddenly fell into radio silence for 6 months.
 The warning letter restarted the conversation and now it seems like the administration and 23andMe are finding some common ground in this new territory.

 The administration has finally decided to accept for review 23andMe’s health report for bloom syndrome, a serious inherited condition that results in short stature and susceptibility to multiple cancers early in life.
 23andMe posted to its blog that they are “pleased to be moving forward with the FDA.”

-In related news, the Food and Drug Administration also announced last week that it will begin to regulate lab developed tests.
+In related news, the Food and Drug Administration also announced last week that it will begin to regulate lab-developed tests.
 These are lab tests that are neither marketed directly to consumers nor licensed to commercial labs, but made in-house at individual labs for use by that lab or a single client of that lab.
 The regulations will be phased in over nine years and focused first on the highest-risk tests that have the greatest consequences for health and treatment.
 They made this announcement on July 31 as a part of a congressionally-required heads up to its draft guidance on the matter which will be released 60 days after the announcement.
-The Food and Drug Administration had first announced that it was considering such regulations in 2006 but was met with opposition from industry and legislators that has significantly slowed down the process.
+The Food and Drug Administration had first announced that it was considering such regulations in 2006 but was met with opposition from industry and legislators that have significantly slowed down the process.